CDLUC3/mrt-doc/next_steps.md

     - Configure new 4byte character Wasabi node (as an alternate secondary node for new collections)
     - Eliminate DUA code
 - Mark
-  - On hold
-    - EC2 Sceptre for Docker Box replacement
   - In progress
     - Service graceful shutdown for ECS stack
     - Starting with Ingest
-  - Complete remaining log throttling for Java services and shared libraries [#2652](https://github.com/CDLUC3/mrt-doc/issues/2652)
-    - Starting with Ingest
     - ECS Migration
       - Proxy handler for campuses that need to allow an IP range
       - Authentication injection handler
       - Email solution for Ingest
-    - Migrate Nuxeo feed processing to an ECS task
+  - Complete remaining log throttling for Java services and shared libraries [#2652](https://github.com/CDLUC3/mrt-doc/issues/2652)
+    - Starting with Ingest
-  - New JSON-based Manifest Type
+  - Implement JSON-based Manifest Type
     - Assist with UC Berkeley Library object consolidation with new manifest type
 - Terry
   - ECS Migration